DewaldOosthuizen/zombie_apocalypse/README.md

-# Retro Apocalypse
+# Zombie Apocalypse
-Retro Apocalypse is created with Godot 3.
-A 2D game representing our old retro game styles where the player can play with multiple characters to try and stop a zombie apocalypse from spreading.
+Zombie Apocalypse is created with Godot 3.
+A 2D game where the player can play with multiple characters to try and stop a zombie apocalypse from spreading.

 ## CONTROLS